ajamous/ntx-bulk_purchase_numbers/README.md

 - Open the script telin_script.py in a text editor.
 - Replace the placeholder username and password in the script with your actual Neutrafix API username and password.
 - (Optional) Adjust the search_data parameters to suit your specific requirements.
-- Run the script in your terminal with the command python3 `telin_script.py`.
+- Run the script in your terminal with the command python3 `bulk_nums_purchase.py`.
-- Monitor the console and the `telin_script.log` file for log details.
+- Monitor the console and the `bulk_numbers_purchase.log` file for log details.

 ### Contributing to NeuTrafix Number Automation Script

-To contribute to the Telin Number Automation Script, follow these steps:
+To contribute to the NTX Number Automation Script, follow these steps:

 - Fork this repository.
 - Create a branch: git checkout -b <branch_name>.